sarahmclo/slidles-puzzle/README.md

 - **Interactive Elements**: Engages users through dynamic feedback.

 - **References**
 For my sliding puzzle project, I've drawn inspiration from a blend of traditional sliding puzzles and the minimalist elegance of Pantone Colour swatches.
 The clean lines and abstract forms of Picasso's line drawings contribute to the aesthetic.
-The puzzle itselp is like a polaroid snapshot, while the engaging interactivity of New York Times games inspire and shape the user experience.
+The puzzle itself is like a polaroid snapshot, while the engaging interactivity of New York Times games inspire and shape the user experience.
 This fusion of artistic and functional elements create a uniquely captivating and visually appealing puzzle game.

 ![ref-pic](docs/references.webp)